Our Fixed Fee Conveyancing Guarantee – with no hidden costs

 Call us on 020 3375 2187 or request a call back from a member of our conveyancing team.

 If you are selling a property, your conveyancing solicitor will draft a sale contract and handle a series of legal enquiries made by the buyer’s solicitor.

-If you are buying a property, your conveyancing solicitor will carry out a comprehensive check of the property’s title, the land upon which it sits and local and environmental issues.
+If you are buying a property, your conveyancing solicitor will carry out a comprehensive check of the property’s title, the land upon which it sits and other locality issues.
 They make sure that the seller actually owns the property, that any mortgage is correctly administered and that the property is correctly registered with the Land Registry.

-If the property is leasehold, further enquiries must be made about the lease itself, as well as any obligations you will have as the owner.
+If the property has a leasehold tenure, further enquiries must be made about the lease itself, as well as any obligations you will have, as the owner.
 These can include service charges, ground rent, repair obligations and responsibility for costs of upkeep and repair.